MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Concepts/docs.md

 The subsystem on its own doesn't have enough information to be executed.
 This is where the checks comes in.

 A **check** contains the variable definitions needed for the subsystem to be executed.

+Additionally, we offer an additional level of abstraction for the subsystems known as **pseudo subsystems**.
+These are predefined configurations built upon existing subsystems, designed to streamline the process of creating new checks.

-Putting it all together, the `mender-monitor` service sets the environment using the [check](20.Monitoring-subsystems/docs.md#check-definition).
+Putting it all together, the `mender-monitor` service sets the environment using the _check_ definition.
-Then it executes the [monitoring subsystem](20.Monitoring-subsystems/docs.md#monitoring-subsystems) for each check coupled with that subsystem.
+Then it executes the _monitoring subsystem_ for each check coupled with that subsystem.
 If this results in a detection of a problematic, an alert is sent to the server.
 This is shown in the diagram below.

 ![Monitor simplified flow](simple-monitor-flow.png)

 The supported way of using the monitoring add-on is to create the check for the supported subsystems which will detect the problematic events on the device.